Hulk (film): Jonathan Hensleigh

 Filming was to start in December 1997 in Arizona for a mid 1999 release, but filming was pushed back for four months.
 Hensleigh subsequently rewrote the script with J. J. Abrams.
 Scott Alexander and Larry Karaszewski were also brought on board to rewrite, with Hensleigh still attached as director.
 In October 1997, Hulk had entered pre-production with the creation of prosthetic makeup and computer animation already underway.
 Gregory Sporleder was cast as "Novak", Banner's archenemy, while Lynn Williams was cast as a convict who transforms into a combination of human, ant, and beetle.
-In March 1998, Universal put Hulk on hiatus due to its escalating $100 million budget and worries of Hensleigh directing his first film. $20 million was already spent on script development, computer animation, and prosthetics work.
+In March 1998, Universal put Hulk on hiatus due to its escalating $100 million budget and worries of Hensleigh directing his first film.
+Twenty million dollars was already spent on script development, computer animation, and prosthetics work.
 Hensleigh immediately went to rewrite the script to reduce the budget.

 Michael France

 Hensleigh found the rewriting process too complicated and resigned, saying he "wasted nine months in pre-production".
 It took another eight months for France to convince Universal and the producers to let him try to write a script for the third time.
 France claimed, "Someone within the Universal hierarchy wasn't sure if this was a science fiction adventure, or a comedy, and I kept getting directions to write both.
 I think that at some point when I wasn't in the room, there may have been discussions about turning it into a Jim Carrey or Adam Sandler movie."
-France was writing the script on the fast track from July—September 1999.
+France was writing the script on the fast track from July to September 1999.
 Filming for Hulk was to start in April 2000.

-France stated his vision of the film was different from the other drafts, which based Bruce Banner on his "amiable, nerdy genius" incarnation in the 1960s.
+France stated his vision of the film was different from the other drafts, which was based on Bruce Banner in his "amiable, nerdy genius" incarnation in the 1960s.
 France cited inspiration from the 1980s Hulk stories, which introduced Brian Banner, Bruce's abusive father who killed his mother.
 His script had Banner trying to create cells with regenerative capabilities to convince himself that he is not like his father.
 However, he has anger management issues before the Hulk is born, which makes everything worse.
 The "Don't make me angry..." line from the 1970s television series became the dialogue that Banner's father would say before beating his son.
 Elements such as the "Gammasphere", Bruce and Betty's tragic romance, and the black ops made it to the final film.
-France turned in his final drafts in late 1999 – January 2000.
+France turned in his final drafts in late 1999 to January 2000.